-Unitised investment vehicles which are not traded on an active market but where the manager is able to demonstrate that they are priced daily, weekly or at each month end and are actually traded on substantially all pricing days are included at the last price provided by the manager at or before year end.
-Where the value of a pooled investment vehicle is primarily driven by the fair value of its underlying assets, the net asset value advised by the fund is normally considered a suitable approximation.
+Unitised investment vehicles which are not traded on an active market are estimated by the Trustee.
+Where the value of a pooled investment vehicle is primarily driven by the fair value of its underlying assets, the net asset value advised by the fund manager is normally considered a suitable approximation.